Hyperbolicity, irrationality exponents and the eta invariant: Quantum ergodicity

-Identifying the leading term above in terms of the lift of the Reeb vector field, and the variance of the above commutator being zero, we use \prettyref{eq:vanishing symbol has zero variance} to obtain \prettyref{eq:vanishing symbol has zero variance}.
+Identifying the leading term above in terms of the lift of the Reeb vector field, and the variance of the above commutator being zero, we use \prettyref{eq:vanishing symbol has zero variance} to obtain \prettyref{eq:variance for Reeb differential}.